algorandfoundation/liquid-auth/.decisions/5-Persistent-Peer-to-Peer.md

 - Keepalive and persistence with origin servers are non-trivial
 - Requires federation for cross-origin requests (less decentralized)
-- Brokering messages is non-trivial
+- Brokering messages is non-trivial and relies on third party

+### 2. Refactor

+TLDR: Refactor WebRTC into a stand-alone product, separating the concerns (viable in all contexts)

+Produce credential provider services and limit use to caBLE/Hybrid from the browser.
+Removes WebRTC communications to become a stand-alone product that is integrated into other products (See SecretBox).

+#### Pros:

+- Origin validation is strongly enforced (origin, requestId and Passkey credential)
+- Connections are managed by third parties
+- Allows Passkey adoption in services without requiring peer support (hash-vault)
+- Allows adoption of WebRTC at a future date

+#### Cons:
+- Third party trust
+- Limited control over the messages

-### NaCl SecretBox Approach:
+### 3. NaCl SecretBox Approach:

 > [!Note]
-> By far the most promising, parties can negotiate directly using the Credential API.
+> By far the most promising long-term solution, parties can negotiate directly using the Credential API.
 > It could extend the liquid auth and DID work into a cohesive product

 TLDR: Have the connection information publicly available, guarded by the identity of the parties